SR-71 (band): Here We Go Again and decline in popularity (2003–2005)

-Hiatus and Mitch Allan solo album (2006–2009)
+Hiatus and brief reunion (2006–2010)

 Though the band still played some dates in 2005, it stayed inactive since, with Mitch Allan starting to play small solo club shows around 2006.
 At his solo shows, he played SR-71 songs, as well as some previously unreleased solo material, including a new fan favorite song called "Superman".
 Allan then announced that he started working on his first solo album.
 He said the album will be called Clawing My Way to the Middle and released in late 2007, with sessions commencing in Los Angeles and Baltimore in the spring of 2006 with record producer Ben Moody.
 Since it was announced the album would be released in late 2007, it was pushed back a few times in 2008 and 2009, and now it is unknown when or if the album will be released.

-Allan kept playing solo club shows around the Hollywood area through 2007, when the band announced that they will be officially going into an indefinite hiatus after a one last show in Henderson, Nevada, on August 18, 2007, at the Sunset Station, along with Vertical Horizon, Nine Days and Marcy Playground.
+Allan kept playing solo club shows around the Hollywood area through 2007, when the band announced that they will be officially going into an indefinite hiatus after one last show in Henderson, Nevada, on August 18, 2007, at the Sunset Station, along with Vertical Horizon, Nine Days and Marcy Playground.

 While keeping a low profile on performances, Mitch Allan has worked as a songwriter and record producer with many artists including Lindsay Lohan, Lovehammers, Daughtry, Hilary Duff, Faith Hill, Backstreet Boys and more.
 In 2007, Allan received a Latin Grammy Award nomination for co-writing the song "Bella Traición" for Mexican teen sensation Belinda.

+Also in 2007, SR-71 won the Brit Award for Best International Breakthrough Act and released their second album.

 In January 2008, Mitch Allan released his debut single with a music video on his Myspace page.
 The song, titled "Make Me High" was a soft remake of an old SR-71 song called "My World", from their 2002 album Tomorrow.
 Allan has also said that the SR-71 song "Mosquito" from their 2004 album Here We Go Again will also be re-recorded for his solo album.
 Allan said he was working with his former SR-71 bandmates on his solo album.
+There has since been no news of the album's production since then.

 In 2009, Allan launched a weekly event in Hollywood where he and other notable songwriters meet up and play covers and original tunes acoustically to small crowds.
 Allan was then involved, along with former Evanescence guitarist Ben Moody in a new contest for finding a teen singer sensation.

 Also in 2009, drummer John Allen was involved as the lead singer of the new hard rock band Charm City Devils.
 The band toured as part of Mötley Crüe's Crüe Fest 2 tour in summer 2009.
-Their first album Let's Rock and Roll, included one song co-written and produced by Mitch Allan.
+Their first album, Let's Rock and Roll, included one song co-written and produced by Mitch Allan.